MickMacLean/mickmaclean.github.io/bts_database.md

 <details>
    <summary> Awards </summary>

-Many songs, especially title tracks, have been nominated for awards across several countries from the Melon Music Awards in Korea to the Grammies in the US. songs nominated for awards in several countries by different academies, whether the award was received
+Many songs have been nominated for awards across several countries, spanning from the Melon Music Awards in South Korea to the Grammy Awards in the United States.
+This table includes the columns 'name' for the name of the award, 'country', 'award year', and 'received' to confirm whether the award was received or not.
 </details>

 <details>
    <summary> Performances </summary>

 I would like to know where and when each song has been performed live for fans on tours, concerts, award shows, and other events.
 There are many songs which have never been performed live and I want to be able to differentiate these, as well as see how often they perform certain songs.
-Sifting through nearly 10 years of information is going to take a while, so this category is on hold while I work on others.
+Sifting through nearly 10 years of information is going to take a while, so this category is on hold while I work on the more directly available data.
 </details>

 <br>